first-storm/henkaiki/configuration.md

-# Configuration Guide for the Article Management System
+# Configuration Guide for Henkaiki

 This document serves as a comprehensive guide to configuring the Article Management System.
 It outlines the configuration file structure, available parameters, their default values, and how they influence the behavior of the system.